1CH1GO/Kaggle/Digit_Recognizer/readme.md

 ### TODO
 1. Improve my score and rank
-2. Learn more techniques and resubmit
+2. Learn more techniques and resubmit.
-3. Try to get top 6 % :neutral:
+3. Try to get top 6 % :scream: